 4) Be nice to everyone at your new job – especially allied health staff, clerks, security staff, etc. Do not confuse you new level of authority with an excuse to be a jerk.
 First impressions last a lifetime.

-6) Regularly read/listen to 1-2 journals/blogs/podcasts – don’t study but learn passively for a period of 1 year.
+6) Continue learning passively – regularly read/listen to 1-2 journals/blogs/podcasts.
+Don’t study but learn passively for a period of 1 year.
 It’s time to focus on becoming a stellar clinician while staying up-to-date.

-7) Take some time off – some amount that you would not/could not as a resident.
+7) Take a vacation – some amount that you would not/could not as a resident.
 Extra points if it’s warm and picturesque.

 *Bonus tip: Buy your significant other something nice too, believe me they deserve it.